apache/parquet-format/README.md

   - BYTE_ARRAY: arbitrarily long byte arrays.

 ## Nested Encoding
-To encode nested columns, Parquet uses the dremel encoding with definition and repetition levels.
+To encode nested columns, Parquet uses the Dremel encoding with definition and repetition levels.
 Definition levels specify how many optional fields in the path for the column are defined.
 Repetition levels specify at what repeated field in the path has the value repeated.
 The max definition and repetition levels can